-Then, lower on this page, we discuss how we came up with these price estimates and why fees among any group of dentists in a particular area may vary, even somewhat significantly.
-We also discuss how to make sure you get an accurate comparison when evaluating the fees of different offices.
+Then, lower on down, we discuss how we came up with our estimates and why fees among any group of dentists in a particular area may vary, even fairly significantly.
+(We also discuss how to make sure you get an accurate comparison when evaluating the fees of different offices.)

-In most cases, the pages linked to from here also include a description of the classifications, options or choices that are associated with that particular treatment or procedure, and how they will affect your overall costs.
+In most cases, the pages linked to also include a description of the options and choices that are associated with that particular treatment or procedure.
+We also explain common dental insurance coverage and limitations.

 How we calculate our price range estimates for dental procedures.